Smudging 101: Burning Sage To Cleanse Your Space & Self Of Negativity

 McCann recommends doing a little self-diagnosis ahead of smudging yourself to determine which areas might need it the most.
 For example, if you shake hands often, then smudge your hands frequently, or if you speak all day at work, then be sure to sage around your throat.

 Again, don't directly inhale large amounts of smoke, and ensure the sage remains a safe distance from your body.
 If you have long hair, pull it back in a bun.
-Don't forget to extinguish the sage once you've finished smudging.
+Don't forget to extinguish the sage once you've finished the ritual.

 How often should you smudge?

 There are no hard-and-fast rules when it comes to how often you should sage yourself or your space.
-Pasqualini believes we are our best guides when it comes to identifying negative energy.
-She also makes the point that if you ever have a nagging feeling that "something doesn't feel right, but you can't put your finger on why," it's usually a good indication that a cleansing is in order.
+We are our best guides when it comes to identifying negative energy—so pay attention to your intuition.
+If you feel weighed down by stress or worry, it's usually a good indication that a cleansing is in order.

 Where to buy sage.